dotnet/corefx/src/System.Net.Http/src/HttpDiagnosticsGuide.md

 1. `DiagnosticListener.IsEnabled()` - determines if there is a consumer
 2. `DiagnosticListener.IsEnabled("System.Net.Http.Activity")` - determines if consumer is interested in any Activity events
 3. `DiagnosticListener.IsEnabled("System.Net.Http.Activity", request)` - determines if this particular request should be instrumented
+4. `DiagnosticListener.IsEnabled("System.Net.Http.Activity.Start")` - determines if Start event should be written
-4. `DiagnosticListener.Write("System.Net.Http.Activity.Start", new {Request})` - notifies that activity (outgoing request) was started
+5. `DiagnosticListener.Write("System.Net.Http.Activity.Start", new {Request})` - notifies that activity (outgoing request) was started
-5. `DiagnosticListener.IsEnabled("System.Net.Http.Exception")` - determines if exception event (if thrown) should be written
+6. `DiagnosticListener.IsEnabled("System.Net.Http.Exception")` - determines if exception event (if thrown) should be written
-6. `DiagnosticListener.Write("System.Net.Http.Activity.Exception", new {Exception, Request})` - notifies about exception during request processing (if thrown)
+7. `DiagnosticListener.Write("System.Net.Http.Activity.Exception", new {Exception, Request})` - notifies about exception during request processing (if thrown)
-7. `DiagnosticListener.Write("System.Net.Http.Activity.Stop", new {Response, RequestTaskStatus})` - notifies that activity (outgoing request) is stopping
+8. `DiagnosticListener.Write("System.Net.Http.Activity.Stop", new {Response, RequestTaskStatus})` - notifies that activity (outgoing request) is stopping

 # Non-Activity events (deprecated)
 If there is a subscriber to "HttpHandlerDiagnosticListener", but Activity events are disabled, instrumentation attempts to send legacy "System.Net.Http.Request" and "System.Net.Http.Response" events if they are enabled.